Mayflower Hotel

 The Mayflower Hotel is a historic hotel in downtown Washington, D.C., located on Connecticut Avenue NW.
 It is two blocks north of Farragut Square and one block north of the Farragut North Metro station.
 The hotel is managed by Autograph Collection Hotels, a division of Marriott International.
+It is charter member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

 The Mayflower is the largest luxury hotel in Washington, D.C., the longest continuously operating hotel in the Washington metropolitan area, and a rival of the nearby Willard InterContinental Washington and Hay–Adams Hotels.

 The Mayflower has been called the "Grande Dame of Washington" and the "Hotel of Presidents", President Harry S. Truman, a frequent guest of the hotel, called the Mayflower Hotel the city's "Second Best Address" after the White House.
-It was also a charter member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.
 It ranked a four-star hotel.